-Firms that are responsible for holding on to client data, securing networks or data, or other similar activities should consider third party cybersecurity insurance.
+Firms that are responsible for holding on to client data, securing networks, data or other similar activities should consider third-party cybersecurity insurance.
 The insurance is to cover costs that are incurred as a result of customers, partners or regulators.
 The most common types of claims on this type of policy include

 - Legal costs to defend the company in court

-- Settlements, damages and judgements directly related to the attack
+- Settlements, damages, and judgments directly related to the attack

 - Costs related to responding to regulatory demands (e.g., gathering data)